Frequently Asked Questions

 The day-to-day running of the club will be by the board, which will be chaired by Gordon.
 He will invite others on to the board who he feels are capable of helping him take the club forward.

 The current make-up of the board is Gordon, club chief executive Tony Fitzpatrick, club secretary Chris Stewart, financial advisor and former St Mirren Fans' Council chair Alan Wardrop and former SMISA director David Nicol, who played a key role in the inital buyout and was elected by our members in November 2016 to serve as their representative for two years.
 Gordon then asked David to remain on the board in a personal capacity.

 That means for the first time the fans have a director elected by and accountable to them – someone who can represent the views of the fans in the decision-making heart of the club.

 However, while the SMISA director will be able to raise issues on behalf of the members, ultimately SMISA will not control club decisions - the club will continue to run club affairs, as has always been the case.

 Remember, the fans owning the club and the fans running the club are not the same thing.
 For example Barcelona is owned by the fans but they elect a president, who then appoints a board to make the decisions.

 But the beauty of this model is we have years to work out the detailed structure and make a smooth transition to fan ownership, which Gordon will help us do.
-In that time we will have a fan on the board and can gain experience of what running the club is about – so that when the time comes we as a support will be ready.
+In that time we will have a fan on the board and can gain experience of how the club is run – so that when the time comes we as a support will be ready to be owners.

 Obviously the club’s income will fund its spending.
 For years St Mirren has been run on a break-even basis and under Gordon it will continue to be so.
 The club won’t depend on SMISA to pay the bills – any money we put in will be a bonus, to be spent as the members decide.